Recipe by dandi

 I didn't like this recipe so much and didn't realize why it was so thin in texture until my wife asked if I put any tomato paste in it.
 Plus, it was too bland, not enough spice.
 Other than those two issues it was alright.

 This was a great recipe!!
 The only thing I changed, was adding 1 extra can of tomato sauce.
 I decided to do this because it was very solid.
 The extra sauce made it the best chili I've had!

 Spicy Slow-Cooked Chili Haiku: "Halved the recipe.
 And it fed 4 perfectly.
 Glad I skipped 'cook's note.'"
-So I followed the recipe, halving it, and upon coming home from work to the wafting wonderful aroma of chili, despite it being a sticky hot summer day (I'll make chili once a week regardless of the time of year - just check my reviews and pictures - I'm a Chili Freak!), considering following the cook's note about adding more cayenne pepper.
+So I followed the recipe, halving it, and upon coming home from work to the wafting wonderful aroma of chili, despite it being a sticky hot summer day (I'll make chili once a week regardless of the time of year or weather!), considering following the cook's note about adding more cayenne pepper.
 Took a nibble and passed on the additional spice, b/c it was plenty spicy and pretty tasty.